Documentation

 Authoring

 - Authoring engine — the shared compiler/runtime for custom indicators and strategies.
-See Authoring Language & Syntax.
+Pine Script v6 is the default; a legacy TypeScript engine is also available.
+See Pine Script.

-next(ctx)— the per-bar hook that runs once for each bar, oldest to newest.- Composition — consuming one indicator (or pattern) from another indicator or a strategy.
-See Composing Indicators & Patterns.
+next(ctx)— the per-bar hook in the legacy TypeScript engine that runs once for each bar, oldest to newest.- Composition — consuming one indicator or data series from another indicator or a strategy.
+In Pine Script this is done via

 Personalization